Terrorism and Insurgency

 Abstract: Do poor economic conditions cause militant campaigns?
 Conventional wisdom suggests negative economic shocks should increase the likelihood of rebel campaigns and civil conflict, but existing research finds little to no support for this claim.
 This paper suggests these results arise for two reasons.
 First, scholars conflate when campaigns form and when campaigns escalate to war.
 Second, scholars tend to ignore militant campaigns that never intensify into civil conflicts.
 I argue negative economic shocks increase the probability militant campaigns initially form, but these effects tend to dissipate before a campaign ever transitions to civil war.
 Using original data on the timing of 944 militant campaigns between 1970 and 2007, I estimate the effect of export commodity price shocks on the probability of formation.
 I test the underlying mechanisms by seeing how different shocks mobilize different social sectors to militancy and how these shocks affect campaign dynamics over time.
 The results show shocks increase the probability of formation due, in part, to hampering the state’s repressive capacity.
 However, the lag time between formation and civil conflict reduces the long-term effect of these shocks.
 These findings advance understanding about the causes of political violence and risks of economic shocks.

-Splintering, Extremism, and Militant Violence (with Katy Robinson)
+Splintering and the Use of Violence (with Katy Robinson)

 Status: Under Review